MyPureCloud/developer-center-blog/source/2021-01-04-API-Usage/index.html.md

 There are a three things that you need to remember with data retrieved from the *Usage API*:

-1. All data is 24 hours old.
+1. All data is up to 24 hours old and updated once per day.
 The Usage API does not provide real-time API statistics.
 2. The data statistics are usually updated at midnight in the Genesys Cloud region you are retrieving the data from.
 3. You can query back to 2018 for your API data.